 Writer.
 Editor.
 Performance Poet.
 Creative Writing Workshop Facilitator.
 I like to fill the fire with irons and then complain about being too busy.
 I live in rural Maine with my hubbie, two kiddos, and several furry friends.
 And I am a bona fide Jesus Freak.

 But for most people, including myself, poetry is not lucrative.
 When I decided to stay home with my children, I needed something that would provide a little more income than the $10 publishing check or the $50 performance payment.
 So I took up freelance writing.
 I wrote five children’s books, which were published by Scholastic Book Fairs.
-I also did crazy things like: helped an Australian band write their rock opera video; wrote Christmas ornament tag copy; wrote marketing copy for organic dog shampoos; edited study Bibles; became a cupcake reviewer (yes, really); and ghostwrote devotionals.
+I also did crazy things like: helped an Australian band write their rock opera video; wrote Christmas ornament tag copy; wrote marketing copy for organic dog shampoos; edited study Bibles; became an editor for World Outreach (a position I still serve in today); became a cupcake reviewer (yes, really); and ghostwrote devotionals.

 I wrote so many devotionals that when life circumstances inspired The Jesus Diet, that was naturally the direction that book took.
 With no idea what I was doing, I indie published The Jesus Diet.